BeatrisIlieva/mern-gems-frontend/README.md

 - Validation Messages

-- Dropdown Menus for card expiration month and card expiration year
-  - The menus suggest only valid options to ensure that the user cannot select an invalid expiration date

 - After submitting any of the forms, the backend also performs validation to ensure that all inputs, including menus and fields, offer only valid options

 - Errors related to invalid inputs returned by the backend are displayed to the user